 Pretty much a fully-fledged Manchester institution now, you’re not a proper Manc until you’ve had a few pints in here either before or after a gig.
 If you choose to wear a parka and have one of them terrible haircuts with the sideburns too – it’s up to you.
 There’s a fantastic set of beers available in here, including some cracking Belgian ones if you fancy getting absolutely ratted.
 Add to this a top jukebox, a great hidden rooftop terrace and some very comfy sofas in which to cuddle – you’ve got yourself one of the city’s best boozers.

 Pretty much right next door to Big Hands, and part of the huge University of Manchester Student Union is Manchester Academy.
 Of course this is primarily a gig venue, so if you’re starting your day off early, it’s unlikely to be open.
 There may be a big line of goths queuing up outside though that you can chat to and share some cider with.
-If you want a bevvie – head to the Students Union bar in the main building – it’s pretty cheap (but not as cheap as you’d remember) and there’s pool tables and TV screens galore.
+If you want a bevvie – head to the Students Union bar in the main building – it’s pretty cheap (but nowhere near as cheap as you remember) and there are pool tables and TV screens galore.

-There’s a bit of a walk now (or 2 bus stops if you’re lazy), and this is mostly because the area near the University Business School has been a hangout for builders for a fair few years now.
 The old University Precinct is gone – which is a shame because it housed a cracking greasy spoon, the best butties in the city and The Phoenix – a legendary pub with some of the best nights this town has ever seen.
-Ah well, moving on…
+It’s now called University Green…

 The Footage has been around forever and continues to provide students and non-students alike with the perfect place to get some drinks down you, eat some pub grub and play some pool.
 There’s also a top jukebox in here, and more screens than Cape Canaveral so if the footy is on – this is a great place to watch it.
 Their selection of ales and ciders is always top notch and the prices are very good.
 The food won’t set the world on fire, but it will fill you up and leave you feeling satisfied.